PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-deploy-function.md

 ## <a name="deploy-and-run-the-solution"></a>Çözümü dağıtma ve çalıştırma

 Hızlı başlangıçlarda yaptığınız gibi işlev modülünüzü IoT Edge cihazına dağıtmak için Azure portalını kullanabilirsiniz.
 Ayrıca modülleri Visual Studio Code'un içinden de dağıtabilir ve izleyebilirsiniz.
-Aşağıdaki bölümlerde, önkoşullarda listelenen VS Code için Azure IoT araçları kullanılır.
+The following sections use the Azure IoT Tools for VS Code that was listed in the prerequisites.
 Uzantıyı henüz yüklemediyseniz, şimdi yükleyin.

 1. VS Code gezgininde **Azure IoT Hub Devices** (Azure IoT Hub Cihazları) bölümünü seçin.

 2. IoT Edge cihazınızın adına sağ tıklayıp **Create Deployment for Single Device**'ı (Tek bir cihaz için dağıtım oluştur) seçin.

 3. **CSharpFunction** modülünü içeren çözüm klasörüne göz atın.
-Config klasörünü açın, **deployment.json** dosya ve ardından **Edge dağıtım bildirimi seçin**.
+Open the config folder, select the **deployment.json** file, and then choose **Select Edge Deployment Manifest**.

-4. **Azure IoT Hub Devices** (Azure IoT Hub Cihazları) bölümünü yenileyin. **SimulatedTemperatureSensor** modülü ve **$edgeAgent** ve **$EdgeHub**birlikte çalışan yeni **csharpişlevini** görmeniz gerekir.
-Bu, gösterilecek yeni modüller için birkaç dakika sürebilir.
-IOT Edge Cihazınızı IOT Hub'ından yeni dağıtım bilgilerini almak için yeni kapsayıcılar başlatın ve ardından durum IOT Hub'ına rapor gerekir.
+4. **Azure IoT Hub Devices** (Azure IoT Hub Cihazları) bölümünü yenileyin.
+You should see the new **CSharpFunction** running along with the **SimulatedTemperatureSensor** module and the **$edgeAgent** and **$edgeHub**.
+It may take a few moments for the new modules to show up.
+Your IoT Edge device has to retrieve its new deployment information from IoT Hub, start the new containers, and then report the status back to IoT Hub.

    ![Dağıtılan modülleri VS Code'da görüntüleme](./media/tutorial-deploy-function/view-modules.png)

 ## <a name="view-generated-data"></a>Oluşturulan verileri görüntüleme

-Azure IoT Hub çalıştırarak **IoT Hub 'ınıza gelen tüm iletileri görebilirsiniz: Komut paletinde yerleşik olay uç noktasını** izlemeye başlayın.
+You can see all of the messages that arrive at your IoT hub by running **Azure IoT Hub: Start Monitoring Built-in Event Endpoint** in the command palette.

-IoT hub'ınıza belirli bir cihazdan gelen iletilerin gösterilmesi için görünüme filtre de uygulayabilirsiniz. **Azure IoT Hub cihazları** bölümünde cihaza sağ tıklayın ve **Izlemeyi Başlat yerleşik olay uç noktası**' nı seçin.
+IoT hub'ınıza belirli bir cihazdan gelen iletilerin gösterilmesi için görünüme filtre de uygulayabilirsiniz.
+Right-click the device in the **Azure IoT Hub Devices** section and select **Start Monitoring Built-in Event Endpoint**.

-İzleme iletilerini durdurmak için, Azure IoT Hub komutunu **çalıştırın: Komut paletinde yerleşik olay uç noktasını** izlemeyi durdurun.
+To stop monitoring messages, run the command **Azure IoT Hub: Stop Monitoring Built-in Event Endpoint** in the command palette.

 ## <a name="clean-up-resources"></a>Kaynakları temizleme